LasseD/buildinginstructions.js/README.md

 * /ldraw_parts/s - Place the content of '/parts/s', such as '10s01.dat' here.

+### LDraw File Structure with Searching

+See the file sample_part_standard.htm for how to use buildinginstructions.js with the standard setup of ldraw files (official and unofficial).
+It searches for files in the two directories 'official/' and 'unofficial'.

+## Hosting Locally

-These files fetch data asynchroneously, so opening them in your browser might not work out of the box due to default security settings.
+Files are fetched asynchroneously, so opening the sample files in your browser might not work out of the box due to default security settings.
 To get around this you can either host the files on a local server or disable the browser checks.
 As an example, Chrome can be started with the following parameters in order to disable these security settings:

 ```
  --disable-web-security --user-data-dir=some_directory_where_it_is_ok_that_chrome_saves_a_lot_of_files